Piano Sonata No. 24 (Beethoven)

 The Piano Sonata No. 24 in F♯ major, Op.
 78, nicknamed "à Thérèse" (because it was written for Countess Thérèse von Brunswick) was written by Ludwig van Beethoven in 1809.
 It consists of two movements:

-A typical performance takes about 8-9 minutes.
-The common practice of leaving out long repeated sections, such as the development and recapitulation in the first movement, would make two or three minutes' difference to the total duration.
-The second movement is a variation to the ending of the popular patriots song "Rule, Britannia!".
+A typical performance takes about 11-12 minutes with repeats included.
+The second movement is a variation of the ending of the popular patriotic song "Rule, Britannia!" (to which Beethoven wrote a set of variations for piano in 1803).

 According to Carl Czerny, Beethoven himself singled out this sonata and the "Appassionata" Sonata as favourites (once written, the "Hammerklavier" Sonata" would also become one of Beethoven's favourites).